Cozy Little Christmas: Live performances and use in media

 Perry performed the song for the first time on December 6, 2019, as part of her set list for the 2019 iHeartRadio Jingle Ball Tour.
 The performance of the song on December 6, 2019, was broadcast during The CW special on December 19, 2019.
 On November 30, 2020, she performed the song along with "I'll Be Home for Christmas" at The Disney Holiday Singalong.
-On December 8, 2024, she performed the song at 2024 Jingle Bell Ball.
+On December 8, 2024, Perry sang it at the 2024 Jingle Bell Ball.

 The song was used in the 2020 Christmas-themed television film The Christmas House and 2021 Netflix Christmas romantic comedy film The Princess Switch 3: Romancing the Star.

 Credits and personnel

 Credits adapted from Tidal and Rolling Stone India.